#1 MCINTOSH (also #37)

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”

 Virginia Beauty – (Also known as Zach’s Red).
-The Crossnore Heritage Orchard has two Virginia Beauty apple trees, #18 & #19.
+The Crossnore Heritage Orchard has two Virginia Beauty apple trees, #18 & #20.
 These apples begin ripening in late September and continue into October.
-The Virginia Beauty tree #19 was grafted from the last Virginia Beauty tree in the Theron Dellinger Orchard in Crossnore, after it fell to the ground during a March windstorm several years ago.
-Virginia Beauties have been perhaps the most loved apple in Avery County for years.
+The Virginia Beauty tree #18 was grafted from the last Virginia Beauty tree in the Theron Dellinger Orchard in Crossnore, after it fell to the ground during a March windstorm several years ago.
+Virginia Beauties have been perhaps the most loved apple in Avery County for many years.
 Old heritage Virginia Beauty apple trees remain standing across Avery County in many communities.

-The Virginia Beauty tree #18 came from the Century Farms Orchard in Reidsville, NC.
+The Virginia Beauty tree #20 came from the Century Farms Orchard in Reidsville, NC.
 Century Farms is the primary supplier in the North Carolina for heirloom apple trees.

 The original Virginia Beauty was discovered by Zach Safe wright around 1820 in Carrol County Virginia.
 It was grafted and grown throughout Southwest Virginia under the name Zach’s Red.